packetinspector/IoT-Stuff/esp8266/mqdisplay/Readme.md

 ##### Other Notes
 - OTA is enabled
-- I added brightness by varying the voltage on D0, if you want to stick to eSPI just connect it to 3.3v
+- I added brightness by varying the voltage on D0 to pin LED on the screen, if you want to stick to eSPI just connect it to 3.3v
+- Edit PubSub.h -> MQTT_MAX_PACKET_SIZE 2048